-The all American burger gets a bad rap from its front page place on the fast food menu.
-Those fast food burgers deserve their bad reputation with factory farmed beef, refined flour buns, and toppings loaded with salt, sugars, and chemicals.
-It’s completely dead and void of any nutrient-density.
+The all-American burger gets a bad rap from its front-page place on the fast-food menu.
+Those fast-food burgers are usually made with factory farmed beef, refined-flour buns, and toppings loaded with salt, sugars, and chemicals.

 The real American burger, on the other hand, can be incredibly nourishing.
-Source out some grass-fed beef, choose a sprouted or sourdough bun, and top it with tons of naturally cultured condiments and you’ve got yourself a burger worth putting on the menu weekly, both for flavor and nutrition.
+Start with a quality meat, bean, or vegetable patty, choose a sprouted or sourdough bun, and top it with tons of naturally cultured condiments and you’ve got yourself a burger worth putting on the menu weekly, for both flavor and nutrition.

-Now that you’ve got your burger, bun, and cheese ready let’s talk about what really make a burger – the toppings!
+Now that you’ve got your burger, bun, and cheese ready you can think about what really makes a burger: the toppings!
 This is where you can really add a lot of cultured goodness to your burger, so don’t be shy.

-Ketchup – Homemade ketchup is super yummy and much better for you than those that contain high fructose corn syrup.
+Ketchup.
+Homemade ketchup is super yummy and contains no high-fructose corn syrup.

-Mustard – Tangy and spicy, this kombucha mustard will spice up your burger plus add some much-needed enzymes and probiotics.
+Mustard.
+Tangy and spicy, this kombucha mustard will liven up your burger and add some enzymes and probiotics.